What is Diabetes?

 Gestational Diabetes (Diabetes during pregnancy)

 Gestational diabetes only happens in pregnant women.
 Women can get gestational diabetes without having a history of diabetes before pregnancy.
 If you have gestational diabetes, the treatment may include insulin injections that help control blood sugar levels.
 Having gestational diabetes puts you at a higher risk for developing type 2 diabetes in the future.
-Additionally, you are at an increased risk of having gestational diabetes with future pregnancies.
+Additionally, you are at increased risk of having gestational diabetes with future pregnancies.

 Diabetes Prevention and Control